The ambiguous response 2D as reponse to opening 1H or 1S

 :

-(with 7-8HCP or 9-10HCP) which justifies a trial bid by opener if he has at least 15H
+* Justifies a safe trial bid by opener if he has at least 15H

 or 2